A Clear Identity Leads to Resilience

 Resilience from Tragedy

-Most people understand resilience to be the ability to come back from a setback emotionally.
+Most people understand resilience to be the ability to come back from a setback.
 Life affects everyone differently, but people can find an unknown resilience when tragedy strikes.

 In 2017, I saw this type of resilience during the horrific Las Vegas shooting.
 Even though we had only lived in Las Vegas for a few years, I had grown to love my community.
 The tragedy took place at a country music festival when a gunman sprayed bullets to an unsuspecting audience.
 59 died and over 800 injured—413 by gunfire.